NORTHERN EXPOSURE FOR LESS

 Drinking at bars and clubs can get expensive, so save money by buying booze at the duty-free shop at Keflavík Airport, as many Icelanders do.
 Or try the state-run Vínbúðin liquor shops.
-If you do want to grab a drink out, take advantage of happy hour deals at bars like the popular Kaffibarinn, Lebowski Bar, and Bravó.
+If you do want to grab a drink out, take advantage of happy hour deals at bars including the popular Kaffibarinn, Lebowski Bar, and Bravó.

 SIGHTSEEING IN REYKJAVÍK ON THE CHEAP